 There are many options to introduce new open spaces on the Summit Hills site depending on future development scenarios.
-Major redevelopment of the site and parking reconfiguration are likely necessary to achieve all of the open spaces recommended.
+The Civic Green is the priority open space, understanding that major redevelopment of the site and parking reconfiguration are likely necessary to achieve all of the open spaces recommended.